snewcomer/intersection-observer-admin/README.md

 const intersectionObserverAdmin = new IntersectionObserverAdmin();

+// Add callbacks that will be called when observer detects entering and leaving viewport intersectionObserverAdmin.addEnterCallback(element, enterCallback);
+intersectionObserverAdmin.addExitCallback(element, exitCallback);

-// add an element to static administrator intersectionObserverAdmin.observe(element, enterCallback, exitCallback, { root, rootMargin: '0px 0px 100px 0px', threshold: 0 });
+// add an element to static administrator intersectionObserverAdmin.observe(element, { root, rootMargin: '0px 0px 100px 0px', threshold: 0 });

-// add an element in a scrolling container intersectionObserverAdmin.add(element, enterCallback, exitCallback, { root, rootMargin: '0px 0px 100px 0px', threshold: 0 }, '.my-list');
+// add an element in a scrolling container intersectionObserverAdmin.add(element, { root, rootMargin: '0px 0px 100px 0px', threshold: 0, scrollableArea: '.my-list' });

-// Use in cleanup lifecycle hooks (if applicable) from the element being observed intersectionObserverAdmin.unobserve(element, observerOptions, scrollableArea);
+// Use in cleanup lifecycle hooks (if applicable) from the element being observed intersectionObserverAdmin.unobserve(element, observerOptions);

 // Use in cleanup lifecycle hooks of your application as a whole
 // This will remove the in memory data store holding onto all of the observers